Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Algorithmic Consequences for Graphs

 This goal first gets us to the following definition:

-\begin{definition}[Tree-depth \cite{NO06}] The {\em closure} $cl(F)$ of a rooted forest $F$ is the graph obtained from $F$ by adding from each node all edges to its descendants.
-The {\em tree-depth} $\td(G)$ of a graph $G$ is one more than the smallest height (distance from the root to all leaves) of a rooted forest $F$ such that $G\subseteq cl(F)$. \end{definition}
+\begin{defi}[Tree-depth \cite{NO06}] The {\em closure} $cl(F)$ of a rooted forest $F$ is the graph obtained from $F$ by adding from each node all edges to its descendants.
+The {\em tree-depth} $\td(G)$ of a graph $G$ is one more than the smallest height (distance from the root to all leaves) of a rooted forest $F$ such that $G\subseteq cl(F)$. \end{defi}

 Note that tree-depth is always an upper bound for tree-width.
 Some useful properties of it can be derived from the following asymptotic characterization: If $L$ is the length of a longest path in a graph $G$, then $\lceil \log_2 (L+2)\rceil\leq {\rm td}(G)\leq L+1$.
 See Figure~\ref{fig:td-path14}.
 For a simple proof of this, as well as for a more extensive study of tree-depth, we refer the reader to \cite[Chapter~6]{Sparsity}.
-Here we need:
+Here we need the following: